upstash/examples/examples/using-resque/README.md

 ---
-title: Using Render and Next.js with Upstash
+title: Using Resque and Next.js with Upstash
 products: ["redis"]
 stack: ["Node.js", "Resque"]
 use_cases: ["Multiple Queue Processing"]